Kuta, Bali: Kuta Beach

-In 2011, a two-meter white sandstone fence, built in a Balinese architecture style, was built along the road to block the sand from blowing to the cafes and restaurants.
-The project cost Rp.4 billion ($0.47 million).
+In 2011, a two-metre-high white sandstone fence, built in a Balinese architecture style, was built along the road to block the sand from blowing to the cafes and restaurants.
+The project cost Rp.
+4 billion (USD $255,000).
 Some tourists dislike it as it is considered to be blocking the beach view, while others believe the wall helps dampen the sounds from the congested traffic on the adjacent street.
+Together Kuta Beach is 2.5km long.
 To make the beach cleaner, as of late August 2011, vendors are prohibited from selling food on the beach, but they are still allowed to sell beverages and souvenirs.

 The annual monsoon season in the region often results in trash and plastic waste washing up on the shore.
 Locals and tourists volunteer to clean the waste.

 Tourism

 Kuta is well known in Bali for being a cheap tourist destination for Australians due to its close proximity.
+Kuta Beach is popular among surfers due to consistent and good wave conditions.
+Kuta Beach is also near the airport.

-Popular Culture
+Popular culture

 Kuta is mentioned in "I've Been To Bali Too", the single by Australian folk-rock band Redgum from their 1984 album Frontline.
 It is also home to an Indonesian punk rock band Superman Is Dead, most famous for its English song "Kuta Rock City".
+Kuta is mentioned in Iwan Fals' arena-ballad song "Mata Dewa" (deity's eyes), which the first verse of the song goes "di atas pasir senja pantai Kuta" (on the sand of the Kuta beach's twilight).